Benelux: Cooperation with other geopolitical regions

 The Benelux countries also work together in the so-called Pentalateral Energy Forum, a regional cooperation group formed of five members—the Benelux states, France, Germany, Austria, and Switzerland.
 Formed on 6 June 2007, the ministers for energy from the various countries represent a total of 200 million residents and 40% of the European electricity network.

 In 2017 the members of the Benelux, the Baltic Assembly, three members of the Nordic Council (Sweden, Denmark and Finland), and all the other countries EU member states, sought to increase cooperation in the Digital Single Market, as well as discussing social matters, the Economic and Monetary Union of the European Union, immigration and defence cooperation.
 Foreign relations in the wake of Russia's annexation of Crimea and the 2017 Turkish constitutional referendum were also on the agenda.

 Since 2008 the Benelux Union works together with the German Land (state) North Rhine-Westphalia.

 In 2018 Benelux Union signed a declaration with France to strengthen cross-border cooperation.

+Eight decades after its founding, the Benelux Union continues to function as a sort of crucial laboratory or "guinea pig" for international cooperation, piloting experimental cross-border integration projects that frequently serve as templates for future European Union legislation.